-Payments to Scheduling Coordinators are rescinded for the quantity of MWs of undelivered Flexible Ramping Constraint capacity determined as the hourly sum of the Settlement Interval amounts calculated as the minimum of: 1) the Flexible Ramping Constraint capacity identified as having contributed to the relief of the Flexible Ramping Constraint, or 2) the maximum of (a) zero (0), or (b) the difference between
+(a) The CAISO will rescind payments to Scheduling Coordinators for the quantity of MWs of undelivered Flexible Ramping Constraint capacity determined as the 15-minute sum of the Settlement Interval amounts calculated as the minimum of—

+(1) the Flexible Ramping Constraint capacity identified as having contributed to the relief of the Flexible Ramping Constraint, or

+(2) the difference between

 (i) the absolute value of the negative UIE and

-(ii) the upward MWs identified as Undelivered Ancillary Services Capacity as required in Section 11.10.9.3.
-The rescinded amounts will be based on the product of the: 1) MWs quantities to be rescinded determined as described in this Section 11.25.2; and 2) hourly Flexible Ramping Constraint price determined as the weighted average of the four fifteen-minute Flexible Ramping Constraint Derived Prices derived as described in Section 11.25.1.
+(ii) the upward MW identified as Undelivered Ancillary Services Capacity as required in Section 11.10.9.3, but not less than zero.

+(b) The CAISO will determine rescinded amounts as the product of—

+(1) the MW quantities to be rescinded determined as described in this Section 11.25.3; and

+(2) the Flexible Ramping Constraint Derived Price as described in Section 11.25.2.

-11.25.3 Allocation of Costs
+11.25.4 Apportionment of Flexible Ramping Constraint Costs

-The CAISO determines the total Flexible Ramping Constraint costs incurred as described in Section 11.25.1, net of the rescission of payments as described in Section 11.25.2.
-The CAISO divides the total Flexible Ramping Constraint costs incurred in two portions and allocates each portion as follows:Tthe CAISO divides the total Flexible Ramping Constraint costs incurred in two portions and allocates each portion
+(a) The CAISO will determine the Flexible Ramping Constraint costs for each constraint as the product of

+(1) the resource-specific total Flexible Ramping Constraint costs, calculated as the total compensation in Section 11.25.2(b), net of rescission of payments, and

+(2) the ratio of the Flexible Ramping Constraint Shadow Price to the total Flexible Ramping Constraint Shadow Price, determined as described in Section 11.25.2.1(b).

+(b) _ For each constraint and each Balancing Authority Area in the EIM Area, the CAISO will determine the Flexible Ramping Constraint costs attributable to that Balancing Authority Area for which the applicable constraint(s) were binding in the applicable interval, based on the ratio of the Balancing Authority Area’s requirement to its contribution to the grouping or individual constraints to which that Balancing Authority Area contributes.

+(c) The CAISO will determine each Balancing Authority Area’s apportionment of Flexible Ramping Constraint costs as the sum for that Balancing Authority Area of the amounts determined in Section 11.25.4(b).

+11.25.5 Allocation of Flexible Ramping Constraint Costs

+(a) For the CAISO Balancing Authority Area, the CAISO will allocate total Flexible Ramping Constraint costs as described in Sections 11.25.5.1 and 11.25.5.2.

+(b) The CAISO will allocate total Flexible Ramping Constraint costs for each EIM Entity Balancing Authority Area to the EIM Entity Scheduling Coordinator.

-11.25.3.1 Allocation to Measured Demand
+11.25.5.1 Allocation to Measured Demand

-Seventy five (75) percent of the total Flexible Ramping Constraint costs netted as described above in the Section 11.25.3, are allocated to Scheduling Coordinators based on their Measured Demand for each applicable Trading Hour.
+Seventy five (75) percent of the total Flexible Ramping Constraint costs apportioned to the CAISO Balancing Authority Area and netted as described in Section 11.25.4, are allocated to Scheduling Coordinators based on their Measured Demand for each applicable Trading Hour.
 Each Scheduling Coordinator is assessed a portion of seventy-five (75) percent share of the total costs equal to the Scheduling Coordinator’s Measured Demand for the applicable Trading Hour divided by total market Measured Demand for the applicable Trading Hour.

-11.25.3.2 Allocation to Supply Deviations
+11.25.5.2 Allocation to Supply Deviations

-Twenty-five (25) percent of the total Flexible Ramping Constraint costs netted as described above in this section 11.25.3, are allocated to Scheduling Coordinators based on their gross negative supply deviations as follows, using a two-step process.
+Twenty-five (25) percent of the total Flexible Ramping Constraint costs apportioned to the CAISO Balancing Authority Area and netted as described in section 11.25.4, are allocated to Scheduling Coordinators based on their gross negative Supply deviations as follows, using a two-step process.